ThomasWeiser/elmfire/README.md

 - User management
 - Offline capabilities

-## Installation
+## Setup

-This package is not yet available from the official package catalog, so `elm-package` will not find it.
+This package is not yet available from the official package catalog, so `elm package` will not find it.
 In the meantime please clone the repo directly from github:

 ```sh